Page by Bob Leathers with Contributions From Many Family and Friends

 - Arch’s Seminoe No. 1 and No. 2 Open Pit Mines completed their first year of coal production in Hanna.

 - Coal Slurry pipelines was purposed in Wyoming as a way to transport crushed coal from Wyoming to the Northwest and eastern states using large quintiles of water to move the slurry through the pipelines.
 The idea was short lived.

 - The Medicine Bow Coal Company's Open Pit Mine was under construction with 35 employees. the mine's first year of coal production would be not until 1975.

 - The Lions Club of Hanna was chartered.
 Charter members were: Leo Leathers, Jerry, Kissinger, Kenneth Hartman, James Barnes, Dale Yates, Joe Doherty, James Wolfe, Ward Fenimore, Robert Jackson, Arthur Goodall, Frank Conway, Ed McAtee, Jim Poulas and Gordon Roop.

-- Medicine Bow Coal Company completed development and construction at its Medicine Bow mine and was preparing to begin production in 1975.
+- The Medicine Bow Coal Company completed development and construction at its Medicine Bow mine and was preparing to begin production in 1975.

-- The Hanna railroad overpass was officially opened.
-Mayor Gordon Roop and former mayor Shorty Dundas were inside the first vehicle over the bridge, Bob Jackson's Model T Ford.
+- The Hanna Railroad Overpass was officially opened.
+Mayor Gordon Roop and former Mayor Shorty Dundas were inside the first vehicle over the bridge, Bob Jackson's Model T Ford.

 1976 March 1: